Two students in library

 Further information provided by the department

-Specialisation in Condensed Matter in theory and experiment, reflected in the Bachelor's course through optional complementary subjects, in the Master's course through a high proportion made up by an optional specialisation subject (20 CP): Surfaces and Nanostructures, Soft Matter, Photovoltaics or Materials and Functional Materials; furthermore, Medical Physics is available as a full degree course (B and M) and Computational Physics is firmly anchored in the Bachelor's course in Physics, the Physics courses (Physics (BA and MA), Medical Physics (B and M)) Renewable Energies and Polymer Materials Science (M) have been re-accredited by ACQUIN
+Specialisation in theoretical and experimental condensed matter, reflected in the bachelor's degree through optional complementary subjects, in the master's degree through a high proportion of an optional specialisation subject; (20 credit points): Surfaces and Nanostructures, Soft Matter, Photovoltaics or Materials and Functional Materials; In addition, medical physics is available as a full degree programme (BA and MA); All degree programmes (master's and bachelor's) are re-accredited by ACQUIN.

 Exchange universities for stay abroads